AbdelhamidKHELLADI/parkinson-detection/README.md

 It was built mainly using **PyTorch**.
 The ultimate goal of this project is to create a **web application for Parkinson's disease detection**.

+⚠️ **Disclaimer**:
+This project is for **research and educational purposes only**.
+It is **not validated for medical diagnosis** and must not be used as a substitute for professional healthcare advice.

 ---
 ## 🚀 Installation